-New Rowhammer attacks exploit Nvidia GPUs for full machine control
+New Rowhammer attacks on Nvidia GPUs achieve full system control

 Original: New Rowhammer attacks give complete control of machines running Nvidia GPUs